 Criteria JORC 2012 Explanation Comment Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
-In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
-In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
+In cases where 'industry standard' work has been done this would be relatively simple (e.g., 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
+In other cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
+Unusual commodities or mineralisation types (e.g., submarine nodules) may warrant disclosure of detailed information.
 Reverse Circulation (RC) drilling was used to produce these samples.
-For RC drilling each 1m interval is split to approximately 1-3kg using a rig mounted cone splitter.
-Each sample selected is sent for analysis to Nagrom in Kelmscott, Perth.
-The sample is pulverised in the laboratory (total prep) to produce a sub sample for assaying.
-All sampling was conducted using BMG QAQC sampling protocols which are in accordance with industry best practice.
+Leach samples submitted as part of this investigation were the drill spoil for pertinent metres, that is, the remaining RC sample post collection of the 3kg sample.
+The whole of each sample was homogenised and crushed and a representative 1kg aliquot taken pulverisation to produce a sample for leaching.
 All samples were prepared and assayed by an independent commercial laboratory whose instrumentation are regularly calibrated.
-Drilling Techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-Drilling is via RC drilling methods A Schramm drilling rig is used.
-RC drilling was with a 5^{1/4"} diameter face sampling hammer drilling bit.
+Drilling Techniques • Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Drilling was via RC methods.
+A Schramm drilling rig is used.
+RC drilling was with a 51/4" diameter face sampling hammer drilling bit.
 Onboard air utilised to yield 1000psi / 2200cfm.
+Diamond core diameter was NQ2.
 All holes were surveyed using a reflex Gyro north seeking gyroscopic instrument (or equivalent) to obtain accurate down-hole directional data where ground conditions allowed.